cxdzc/wifi-credential-exfil/README.md

 ![Some Weird Image](https://github.com/cxdzc/network-payload/assets/110936008/11c7bdde-e4b0-4cdf-9ccd-22e4b86f28ad)

 # 📦 Network Payload v1.0.0
 Obtain Wi-Fi names and passwords from a Microsoft Windows operating system computer.
 This can be accessed by leveraging the convenience of Wi-Fi profiles that are saved on Microsoft Windows operating systems using PowerShell.
-The payload was designed with the classic Rubber Ducky Scripting Language 1.0 for a Flipper Zero.
+The payload was designed with the classic Rubber Ducky Scripting Language 1.0 for a Flipper Zero, but may be used as a regular payload.

 # ⛔ Prevention
 There are many ways to prevent this hotload attack from occurring.
 A very quick, simple, and temporary way is by deleting "Managed Known Networks" in Settings and to refrain from saving your Wi-Fi passwords.